-During my internship at INRIA (Institut National de Recherche en Informatique et en Automatique) in the RMoD team, I had in charge the Hazelnut project which consists in the dynamic creation of a new kernel from Pharo, an implementation of Smalltalk.
+During my internship at Inria in the RMoD team, I had in charge the Hazelnut project which consists in the dynamic creation of a new kernel from Pharo, an implementation of Smalltalk.

 This project will be used to create minimal kernel for embedded systems or to easily redefine the way the kernel (and the whole system) works.